richardfielding/Atari2600JavaDeveloperEnvironment/README.md

 I've not included any build scripts.
 I wrote this in Intellij.
 If anyone wishes to contribute to this project, feel free to expand the features.

-Thanks go our to https://github.com/ppeccin/javatari for their brilliant Atari 2600 emulator.
+Thanks go out to https://github.com/ppeccin/javatari for their brilliant Atari 2600 emulator.
 I hope I'm not violating any of their licence agreements by re-shipping their code with this project.
 If I am, please let me know and I'll see if I can do something about it.
 This is meant to be for fun!